 The Role Interest Rates Play in Consumer Debt

 Interest rates are a big factor when it comes to debt, especially when you’re repaying your debt.
-Your interest rate makes the difference in several months and several thousand dollars of debt pay off.
-The interest rate is a percentage charged on money you borrow.
+Your interest rate makes the difference in several months, and several thousand dollars of debt pay off.
+The interest rate is a percentage charged on the money you borrow.

 With credit cards, interest in the form of a finance charge is added to your balance monthly until you pay off the balance unless you pay the balance in full before the grace period expires.
 The higher your interest rate, the higher your finance charges will be.
 When you’re trying to pay off your debt, higher interest rates hurt you because much of your payment goes toward the finance charge.

 The chart below visualizes a scenario in which you would have $20,000 in debt, paying $400 monthly.
 It explores two scenarios, in which the first annual percentage rate (APR) is 10%, and the second APR is 20%.

 Interest Rate Example